 Selection of Grease

-Selection of grease are predicted on the following:
+Selection of grease are predicated on the following:

 - Length of expected service.

-- Expected temperature range of the application – cold or hot / low or high.
-Low temperature applications can be handled by using a smooth-texture grease.
+- Expected temperature range of the application – cold or hot/low or high.
+Low-temperature applications can be handled by using smooth texture grease.
 A softer grease like NLGI 1 or 2 would assist the movement of the grease in the application.
-Remember: high speeds – light oils: low speeds heavy oil.
+Remember high speeds – light oils: low speeds heavy oil.

 - Speed of the application – slow or fast.